 Fundy National Park is located on the Southeastern coast of New Brunswick and is located on the Bay of Fundy, for which it is named.
-The Bay of Fundy is home to the highest tides in the world, and in the park you can actually walk on the ocean floor during low tide.
+The Bay of Fundy is home to the highest tides in the world, and in the park, you can actually walk on the ocean floor during low tide.

-In addition to the sights along coast, Fundy also has many amazing attractions in its interior as well.
+In addition to the sights along the coast, Fundy also has many amazing attractions in its interior as well.
 The photo above is of Dickson Falls, which is one of several waterfalls in the park.
-Inside the park you will also find miles of hiking trails, a golf course, and a saltwater swimming pool.
+Inside the park, you will also find miles of hiking trails, a golf course, and a saltwater swimming pool.
 There is also a very photogenic covered bridge at Point Wolfe.

 The park is easily accessible by car from all the major cities in New Brunswick: Fredericton, St. John, and Moncton.
 Route 114 goes through the park and that is the highway you need to get on to visit.

 If you are driving from Moncton, you will probably also want to stop at Hopewell Rocks, which is a provincial park about halfway between Fundy and Moncton.
 Hopewell actually gets far more tourists than Fundy, because it is at Hopewell where you can best see the dramatic change in the tides.
 In most places on the Bay of Fundy, the tide goes out a very long distance, but you can’t get a real sense of the height of the tides.
-At Hopewell, there are free standing rocks which give you a better sense of scale.
+At Hopewell, there are free-standing rocks which give you a better sense of scale.